-- 1. The election of eight nominees to serve as directors on our Board; and - 2.
-The ratification of the appointment of our independent registered public accounting firm for the 2012 year.
+- 1. The election of nine nominees to serve as directors on our Board; - 2.
+The ratification of the appointment of our independent registered public accounting firm for the 2013 year; - 3.
+An advisory vote on the compensation of our named executive officers as disclosed in this proxy statement; and - 4.
+An advisory vote on the frequency for future advisory votes on executive compensation.